Q&A: What are zero-hours contracts?

 They mean employees work only when they are needed by employers, often at short notice.
-Their pay depends on how often they work.
+Their pay depends on how many hours they work.

-Some zero-hours contracts oblige workers to take the shifts they are offered; others do not.
+Some zero-hours contracts require workers to take the shifts they are offered, while others do not.

 Sick pay is often not included, although holiday pay should be, in line with working time regulations.

-Employees on zero-hours contracts also do not have the same employment rights as those on traditional contracts, and critics are concerned that the contracts are being used to avoid employer responsibilities to employees.
+Employees on zero-hours contracts also do not have the same employment rights as those on traditional contracts, and critics are concerned that the contracts are being used to avoid employers' responsibilities to employees.

 The CIPD warned that employers may also take advantage of zero-hours contracts by using them as a management tool - offering more hours to favoured employees and fewer to those less valued.